MicrosoftDocs/query-docs/query-languages/m/table-fromlist.md

 ## Example 1

-Create a table from a list containing letters and words separated by a comma.
-The table will have "Letter" and "Example Word" as column names.
+Create a table from a list using the default splitter.

 **Usage**